Tips on Window Safety. According to the U.S. Consumer Safety Product Commission, windows rank as one of the top five hidden hazards in the home.

 If a window breaks in your home, first get all children and pets out of harm’s way.
 It’s a good idea to put on gardening or construction gloves if you’ll be picking up glass pieces.
 Consider calling a window expert if there are large chunks of glass still attached to the frame; you may not want to handle those on your own.
 Collect the smaller glass pieces with a vacuum or broom and dustpan; then wipe down the area with a wet cloth to pick up any tiny particles.
 It’s also important how you dispose of broken glass in the garbage so as not to pose a risk to trash collectors or your family: Wrap larger pieces in heavy cloth or the like and tape up the whole bundle before putting it in the trash.

 At McCann Window & Exteriors, we know that, of all the beautiful spaces in the world, the best is the one you call home.
-Please reach out if we can be of help with concerns regarding your house’s windows, doors, or siding.
-We’re standing by to help you create the home you absolutely love in 2019.
-Learn more about McCann Window & Exteriors by visiting https://mccannwindow.com or calling (847) 892-4071.
+Please reach out if we can help with concerns regarding your house’s windows, doors, or siding.
+We’re standing by to help you create the home you feel safe in and absolutely love.
+Learn more about McCann Window & Exteriors by visiting https://mccannwindow.com or calling (847) 562-1212.

 Kevin McCann